Terraria: Gameplay

 Terraria has support for modifications, which is facilitated by the third-party tModLoader, an open source modification of Terraria that allows players to use other custom-made modifications.
 It received official support when it was released as a free downloadable content (DLC) on the Steam digital distribution service in 2020.
 Mods for Terraria vary widely in their scope, content, and purpose.
 Some, such as Thorium and Calamity, add new content, including bosses, weapons, and biomes.
-Others, such as Overhaul, add new game and combat mechanics, including seasons, fire spread, and modify the player's movement.
+Others, such as Terraria Overhaul, add new game and combat mechanics, including seasons, fire spread, and modify the player's movement.
 Additions, such as Recipe Browser, Veinminer, Magic Storage, and Fargo's Mutant Mod, aim to improve quality of life by streamlining parts of the game.
-The Terraria community has also developed "modpacks", a type of a modification that combines several different ones into one, such as "The Bereft Souls", which combines Calamity, Thorium, and Consolaria.
+The Terraria community has also developed "modpacks", a type of a modification that bundles several different mods together, such as The Bereft Souls.